-Atlassian, the Australian-based software company which has achieved global success, is leading the charge for diversity, and recently released a diversity tool that aims to help companies achieve their goals.
+Atlassian, the Australian-based software company which has achieved global success, is leading the charge for diversity, and released a diversity tool that aims to help companies achieve their goals.

 Partnering with businesses in Silicon Valley, The Balanced Teams Diversity Assessment tool which has been three years in the making allows companies to easily identify gaps that exist around diversity in their business.